igorsoares0/headshotai/reqs.md

 6. Gallery delivery
 7. Download and favorites

-The primary goal is maximizing facial identity consistency and customer satisfaction.
+The primary goal is **maximizing facial identity consistency** and customer satisfaction.
+Every requirement below is subordinate to a measurable identity-consistency target (§3).

 ---